LIVVkit/LIVVkit/docs/Development.rst

 Building Documentation
 ======================
 To build this documentation use the `generate_docs.sh` script.
+The generated website will be output to `_build/html`.
 Before using it you will need to have some extra tools:

 `sphinx` and `sphinx-api-any`
 -----------------------------